 The Dubai Loop is a tunnel-based transportation system inspired by technology pioneered by Elon Musk's Boring Company.
 Once operational, Dubai will become the second city in the world after California to implement this underground road network.

 Designed to reduce congestion and enable faster point-to-point travel, the system will transport vehicles through dedicated tunnels beneath the city.
+The first phase alone is expected to handle up to 13,000 passengers per day, with 100 cars operating inside the tunnels — cutting the journey between DIFC and Dubai Mall from 20 minutes down to just three minutes.

-Strategic locations at the core of the city
+Strategic Locations at the Core of the City

 The choice of the first four stations highlights the project's focus on high-demand areas: